 Punakha Dzong is the second oldest dzong (fortress serving administrative and monastic functions) built in Bhutan.
-And it’s considered to the be most beautiful dzong in Bhutan.
+And it’s considered to be the most beautiful dzong in Bhutan.
 All of Bhutan’s kings have been crowned at the Punakha Dzong.
-Once the seat of the government until it moved to Thimphu in 1955, Punakha Dzong is the winter residence of Je Khenpo (head abbot of Bhutan), as well as about 1000 monks.
+Once the seat of the government, until it moved to Thimphu in 1955, Punakha Dzong is the winter residence of Je Khenpo (head abbot of Bhutan), as well as about 1000 monks.

 Inside the Punakha Dzong, colourful wall murals depict the life of Buddha.
 After exploring the Punakha Dzong, walk across the covered Bazam Bridge.
 If you look over the side of the bridge, you’ll likely see large schools of fish in the river.
 In addition, some people (like our guide) bring food for the fish.
 It was incredible to see so many fish leaping to the surface of the water.